theobald-software/theobald-software.github.io/content/_en/xtract-is/for-azure/installation.md

 - When provisioning the Azure-SSIS IR via the Azure Portal UI, enter the Azure Storage container's SAS URI in the *Custom setup container SAS URI* field.

 ![XISforAzure_Portal_CustomSetupContainer](/img/content/XISforAzure_Portal_CustomSetupContainer.png){:class="img-responsive" }
 Start the Integration Runtime.
-During the startup of the Intergation Runtime the *main.cmd* is executed, which triggers an unintended installation of Xtract IS for Azure on the SSIS-IR.
+During the startup of the Intergation Runtime the *main.cmd* is executed, which triggers an unattended installation of Xtract IS for Azure on the SSIS-IR.

 {: .box-note }
 **Note** The startup process of the Azure SSIS-IR might take up to 20 minutes.